| Previous Page | Next Page | Index

 15 Jan 1829 detained the Portuguese slave Galliot Aurelia, at lat.
 12° 17' N. 16° 54' W. ; bound from the Town of Cacheo off the River Cacheo to Brazil, which was sent for adjudication to the British and Portuguese Court of Mixed Commission, Sierra Leone, and on 3 Mar 1829 sentenced to be condemned, with 13 men, 6 women, 10 children on board when the vessel was captured being emancipated.

-Sierra Leone 2 Mar 1829 Was refitting following a long and busy cruise during which a number of slave vessels were apprehended by the ship's boats, and the brig Lochiel, with all her crew dead, was brought here for adjudication.
+2 Mar 1829 Was at Sierra Leone refitting following a long and busy cruise during which a number of slave vessels were apprehended by the ship's boats, and the brig Lochiel, with all her crew dead, was brought here for adjudication.

 Per a report made to Parliament in 1842, at some time during 1830 was involved in combatting the Slave Trade.